 Invision Introduced Design Collaboration

-Also in 2011, Invision appeared (initially called Freehand and backed by lots of VC funding).
+Also in 2011, Invision appeared (initially called Freehand and backed by lots of VC funding — the kind of funding that makes founders briefly forget about product-market fit).
 It offered basic collaboration tools, such as linking boards and leaving comments.
 It also enabled interactive designs.
 This was an absolute game-changer!
-Adobe was lagging behind, and Sketch wasn’t solving the same problem.
+Adobe was lagging behind, and Sketch wasn't solving the same problem.
 Invision quickly became an industry standard alongside Adobe and Sketch and ran a highly consumed publication with design expert interviews.

 Vectr & Figma Competing Neck And Neck

-Fast-forward to 2016: our CEO Vlad became Vectr’s first marketing hire.
+Fast-forward to 2016: our CEO Vlad became Vectr's first marketing hire.
 Around that time, WebGL began being widely adopted and replaced Flash for interactive three-dimensional web experiences.
-This technology revolutionized the Creative SaaS space, as it finally made it possible to design on the web instead of using clunky software.
+This technology revolutionized the Creative SaaS space, as it finally made it possible to design on the web instead of using clunky desktop software that needed updating every time you opened it.
 And this is exactly what you could do with Vectr.

 Below is a short video of Vladimir Vukićević's 2008 presentation of WebGL.
 He went on to create more Web3 technologies that enable us to use the web for 3D and VR experiences.